 Here’s why I have termed AA and it’s various clones as “secular.”
 The original Steps #2 & #3 read as follows (italics mine):

 We’ll start here with Step #2.
 Remember we covered a few paragraphs ago how AA was founded in response to judgmental churches and so-called Christians who heaped shame on alcoholics?
-This “higher power” schtick was an attempt by AA’s founders to dodge the considerable resistance alcoholics to this day have against Christianity because such self-righteousness had totally alienated them, much like the aforementioned Westboro Baptist cult has managed to alienate the entire LGBT crowd from the true Gospel.
+This “higher power” schtick was an attempt by AA’s founders to dodge the considerable resistance alcoholics to this day have against Christianity because such self-righteousness had totally alienated them, much like Anita Bryant as well as the aforementioned Westboro Baptist cult have managed to alienate the entire LGBTQ+ crowd from the true Gospel.

 The upside of the “higher power” verbiage is that it has succeeded in getting past the religious defense mechanisms of many alcoholics.
 I personally know 3 recovered alcoholics who later became Christians once they got seriously into their recovery and discovered that the God of the Bible actually loved them (one of them is the pastor I quoted when I was defining the characteristics of addictions in the opening sections of my previous article in this 2-part series).